Harelazimtas/App-Spring-Boot/README.md

 <h2>Data Base-H2</h2>
 <pre>
+Repository: Local storage for software packages usually tables with data.
 @Repository is a marker annotation, which indicates that the underlying interface is a repository.
 A repository is created by extending specific repository interfaces, such as CrudRepository, PagingAndSortingRepository, or JpaRepository.